-In Australia, only registered migration agents can legally give immigration assistance.
+In Australia, only registered migration agents or legal practitioners can legally give immigration assistance.
 AITS is Swiss registered company and is based in Switzerland.
 Our visa services are managed by in-house registered migration agents, MARN 9791613 and MARN 0318572.

 Swiss travel/education agents as well as multinational corporate clients routinely refer all their visa related enquiries and work to AITS.

 Visa assistance by non-registered persons at European based agencies may have limited knowledge of Australia’s immigration law and procedures.